More FM: More FM News & Sport

 News and sports bulletins are broadcast on all More FM stations seven days a week.
-The news is supplied by the MediaWorks newsroom through Today FM, and is sub-edited by More FM on weekdays.
-During weekday breakfast until midday (6am - 11.30am), the bulletins are on the half hour, presented by Glen Stuart.
-From 12pm - 6pm weekdays, the bulletins are read at the top of each hour by Tyler McDonald.
-From 6am - 6pm weekends the bulletins are at the top of the hour only, provided by the MediaWorks newsroom.
+The news is supplied by the MediaWorks newsroom and is sub-edited by More FM on weekdays.
+During weekday breakfast until midday (6 am – 11.30 am), the bulletins are on the half hour, presented by Glen Stuart.
+From 12 pm – 6 pm weekdays, the bulletins are read at the top of each hour by Bridget Hastie.
+From 6 am – 6 pm weekends the bulletins are at the top of the hour only, provided by the MediaWorks newsroom.

+Geoff Bryan reads the weekday evening news updates.